 - Enter affected areas if electrical outlets, switches, circuit breakers or electrical equipment are exposed to water.
 Always avoid electrical shock hazards.

 - Leave books, newspapers, magazines or other colored items on wet carpets or floors to cause staining.

 - Leave Oriental rugs or other colored rugs on wet wall-to-wall carpets to cause staining.

 - Use your household vacuum cleaner to remove water, possibly causing electrical shock or damage to the vacuum cleaner.

 - Use TVs or other appliances while standing on wet carpets or floors, especially not on wet concrete floors.

-- Turn of ceiling fixtures if ceiling is wet or enter rooms where ceilings are sagging from retained water.
+- Turn off ceiling fixtures if it is wet or enter rooms where ceilings are sagging from retained water.